soupeeli/NeuroBOLT/README.md

 **Configure the model for your dataset:**
    - Update the default configurations in `main.py` under # ---- Dataset specific info ---- to match your dataset, or specify them when running the command.
    - Define your dataset loader with the appropriate channel names in `def get_dataset(args)` in `main.py`.
-   - If needed, you can create a new dataloader in `get_datasets.py ` to properly handle your dataset format。
+   - If needed, you can create a new dataloader in `get_datasets.py ` to properly handle your dataset format.
    - If you would like to do **cross-subject training**, use the example `scan_split_example.xlsx` file to define the train/val/test split of all scans.
 Ensure that if a subject has multiple scans, all scans from the same subject should belong to the same set.